Abhinash01/BLIZDIGITAL/README.md

-# SimpliMarketing
+# BLIZDIGITAL
-Landing website for SimpliMarketing – a modern digital marketing agency empowering brands with SEO, social media, and growth strategies.
+Landing website for BLIZDIGITAL – a modern digital marketing agency empowering brands with SEO, social media, and growth strategies.